 That much is not controversial.
 But the proper way to define the three kinds of terms in a syllogism is a matter of considerable confusion, both in Aristotle's late-ancient and mediaeval commentators and in the modern literature as well.
-At Prior Analytics 1, 4, 26^a21-23, Aristotle remarks that the minor term is "included" in the middle and the middle term in the major.33 This comment has been the source of much puzzlement.
-If "inclusion" is meant extensionally, Aristotle's claim appears to be false for all syllogisms except those in the mode Barbara that have true premises.34 (We will discuss figures and moods in a moment.)
+At Prior Analytics I, 4, 26^a21-23, Aristotle remarks that the minor term is "included" in the middle and the middle term in the major.33 This comment has been the source of much puzzlement.
+If "inclusion" is meant extensionally, Aristotle's claim appears to be false for all syllogisms except those in the mood Barbara that have true premises.34 (We will discuss figures and moods in a moment.)

-31 I suppose one could reason like this: Since O-forms were finally read as the negations of A-forms (see p.
+of A-forms (see p.
 18, above), they should be regarded as having universal quantity; it's just that the universal quantifier is inside the scope of a negation.
 Hence their quantity can be weakened after all: 'Some S is not P' (read as 'Not every S is P') can be reduced in quantity to 'It is not the case that some S is P' - which just amounts to the E-form 'No S is P'.
 And the E-form, of course, can be simply converted.
 The case is just the logical dual of the conversion of A-forms (which is exactly what you should expect).
 The O-form 'Some S is not P' can thus be "converted" in this new way to 'No P is S'.
-Unlike the other kinds of conversion, this new kind does not always preserve truth value - or even truth - (since the O-form is false, the E-form is too).
+Unlike the other kinds of conversion, this new kind does not always preserve truth value - or even truth - (since the O-form proposition may be true even if the E-form is false), but it does preserve falsehood (if the O-form is false, the E-form is too).
 This new kind of "conversion" would then have to be regarded as a third kind, and a new name would have to be given to it.
 Yes, all this could be done - but it wasn't.
 Still, note that the method of "indirect reduction" described on p.
 23, below, appeals to exactly this kind of reasoning.
 Even so, it was not regarded as involving any kind of "conversion."

 $^{^{32}}$ This definition nowhere appears in Aristotle.
-At Prior Analytics I, 1, 24^b18-20, he describes a "syllogism" more broadly as "an argument ($\lambda \delta \gamma \circ \varsigma$) in which, once certain things have been posited, something other than what was established happens of necessity from their being so."
-But this is so general as to apply to any argument with more than one premise.
+At Prior Analytics I, 1, 24^b18-20, he describes a "syllogism" more broadly as "an argument ($\lambda \acute{o} \gamma o \varsigma$) in which, once certain things have been posited, something other than what was established happens of necessity from their being so."
+But this is so general as to apply to any valid argument with more than one premise.
 In practice, Aristotle generally used the term much more narrowly, as described above.